isomerpages/nparks-gardening/page-index/housekeeping/_posts/2024-05-09-post-Good Allotment Gardening Practices.md

 <section>
 	<h4>Installing structures on your allotment garden plot</h4>
 		<img title="A planter bed full of edible plants.
 Photo by Jacqueline Chua." src="/images/Hardscapes/whitenetting_jacquelinechua.jpg">
 	<p>Some plants, such as climbers and soft-stemmed plants, may require <a href="/page-index/hardscapes/staking/">support</a> to grow.
 Others, such as young seedlings or plants that thrive in semi-shade, may require shade <a href="/page-index/hardscapes/netting/">netting</a> over them.
-It is important to ensure that any structure that is installed on allotment garden plots are stable and do not protrude out of the plot for your and other’s safety.</p>
+It is important to ensure that any structure that is installed on allotment garden plots are stable and do not protrude out of the plot for your and others' safety.</p>
 	<p>Check out the videos below for steps to making various structures for your plants.
 Feel free to adopt and customize the dimensions to suit your plot’s needs!</p>
 	<ul class="jekyllcodex_accordion">
 		<li><input type="checkbox" id="accordion5">
 		<label for="accordion5">How to build a trellis</label><div>
 				<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/Dn8DsL5TNE8?si=QbPynNnHLyqVEUxu" height="315" width="560"></iframe>
-&gt; 						<p>Learn more about trellises and other support structures <a href="/page-index/hardscapes/trellises/">here</a>! </p>
+			<p>Learn more about trellises and other support structures <a href="/page-index/hardscapes/trellises/">here</a>! </p>
 			</div>
 		</li>
 		<li><input type="checkbox" id="accordion6">